vivekkushwahaofficial/Employee-Management-System/README.md

 # Employee Management System

-A Full Stack Employee Management System built using Spring Boot (Backend) and React (Frontend).
-This application allows users to perform CRUD operations on employees.
+A Full Stack Employee Management System built using Spring Boot, React, and PostgreSQL with CRUD operations and REST API integration on employees.

 ---